kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 It would be very exciting if someone eventually explains why HNSW indices work so well at a more foundational level.
 Maybe, something akin to the [smooth analyses paper](https://en.wikipedia.org/wiki/Smoothed_analysis) is possible here.
-Smoothed anlayses was an explanation to why the simplex method for solving linear programs work so well in practice although the algorithm can in principle run very slowly.
+Smoothed analyses was an explanation to why the simplex method for solving linear programs work so well in practice although the algorithm can in principle run very slowly.